 3. Electro-Harmonix Neo Clone Analog Chorus

-Having a user-friendly structure means users will not experience any difficulty working with this chorus pedal from the Electro Harmonix brand, and guess what, this pedal sells at an affordable price.
+A user-friendly structure means users will not experience any difficulty working with this chorus pedal from the Electro Harmonix brand.
+Guess what?
+This pedal sells at an affordable price.
 It isn’t expensive but offers so many features that compete with other chorus pedals at the top.

 Having a depth selector and one-speed feature makes this chorus pedal easy to learn, and just like most of the effects in the EHX package, getting away from your comfort zone is the surest way to obtain all of these effects.

-Excellent modulation and subtle movements are other benefits that come with using this outstanding chorus pedal, and another interesting feature of this pedal is its function is Cobain approved.
-Furthermore, having an intuitive and simple layout makes operation easy.
+Excellent modulation and subtle movements are other benefits of using this excellent chorus pedal, and another exciting feature of this pedal is its function is Cobain approved.
+Furthermore, having an intuitive and straightforward layout makes operation easy.

 Specifications